LSSTDESC/WeakLensingDeblending/docs/install.rst

 	sudo conda update anaconda

 Note that some additional packages are required to :ref:`query the LSST DM catalog <catalog-create>`, but you will not normally need to do this.

+The `psutil <https://pypi.python.org/pypi/psutil>`_ package is required if you use the `--memory-trace` command-line argument to the :ref:`prog-simulate` program, but you normally would not need to do this.